EndreoT/Bamazon/README.md

 ## Run
 ```
-cd build/src
+node build/src <filename>
 ```
-Choose from one of the three files:
+Where filename is from one of the three following files in build/src:
 ```
 bamazonCustomer.js
 bamazonManager.js